 Astronomy Essentials

-Venus brightest in evening sky February 16, 2025
+Venus brightest in the morning sky this week

 Greatest brilliancy for Venus is a combination of two factors: illumination and disk size.
-Remember … Venus was at superior conjunction – on the opposite side of the sun from Earth – on June 4, 2024.
+Venus reached superior conjunction – on the opposite side of the sun from Earth – on January 6, 2026.
 At superior conjunction, when Venus is on the far side of the sun from us, it’s at full phase and its disk size is always small.
-It emerged in the evening twilight in late July.
+It emerged in the evening twilight in late March 2026.
+Then its disk size increased as its phase decreased and it will reach its greatest brilliancy in the evening sky on September 18, 2026.

 Greatest illuminated extent.
 It’s only when we see Venus as a crescent that this world comes close enough to us to exhibit its greatest illuminated extent, at which time its daytime side covers the greatest area of sky.
 And that means that Venus is brighter around now than at any other time during its approximate 8-month reign in the evening sky.

 Disk size.
-Remember, again as seen through a telescope, the disk of Venus increases after superior conjunction.
-In July, 2024, Venus was around a 10-arcsecond gibbous disk through telescopes.
-At its greatest brilliancy, Venus will be around a 40-arcsecond crescent disk.
+Remember, again as seen through a telescope, the disk of Venus decreases after inferior conjunction.
+In January 2026, Venus was around a 9.8-arcsecond gibbous disk through telescopes.
+At its greatest brilliancy in the September evening sky, Venus will be around a 40-arcsecond crescent disk.

 So greatest brilliancy for Venus is a combination of maximum phase and disk size.
 The two combine to give us a bright planet Venus.

-Then, as it races toward us, the phase continues to decrease … but the disk size increases.
-So Venus will appear a smidgeon fainter to us a month from now, and fainter still (but still very bright!) until is slips away in in the sun’s glare in March 2025.
+Then, as it races away from us, the phase continues to increase … but the disk size decreases.
+So Venus will start to appear a smidgen fainter to us following September 18, and fainter still (but still very bright!) until it slips away in the sun’s glare in October 2026.

-8 positions of Venus around its orbit, sun in center, with Venus's phases shown as viewed from Earth.
+Diagram: 8 positions of Venus around its orbit, sun centered, with Venus' phases as seen from Earth.

-Look for Venus after sunset starting in late July.
-Venus’s greatest evening elongation in 2024 from the Northern Hemisphere as viewed through a powerful telescope.
+Venus’ greatest evening elongation in 2026 from the Northern Hemisphere as viewed through a powerful telescope.
 The planet images are at the 1st, 11th, and 21st of each month.
 Dots show the actual positions of Venus every day.
-Chart via Guy Ottewell’s 2024 Astronomical Calendar.
+Chart via Guy Ottewell’s 2026 Astronomical Calendar.
 Used with permission.

-Venus’s greatest evening elongation in 2024 from the Southern Hemisphere as viewed through a powerful telescope.
+Venus’ greatest evening elongation in 2026 from the Southern Hemisphere as viewed through a powerful telescope.
 The planet images are at the 1st, 11th, and 21st of each month.
 Dots show the actual positions of Venus every day.
-Chart via Guy Ottewell’s 2024 Astronomical Calendar.
+Chart via Guy Ottewell’s 2026 Astronomical Calendar.
 Used with permission.

 Venus photos from our community